-Without a doubt, COVID-19 is not the only challenge facing the farm economy and farm lenders.
-Even as this report goes to print, wildfires in the western United States are threatening both lives and livelihoods, and recent storms have struck regions across the country.
-Low prices for several agricultural products are also adding to the financial stress many borrowers are experiencing.
-We will continue to closely monitor the effects that these and other challenges are having on credit quality.
-Our goal must always be the safety and soundness of the System so that it can continue to provide credit to future generations of farmers and ranchers - which leads us to our second priority.
+We recognize COVID-19 is not the only challenge facing the farm economy and farm lenders.
+Intensifying drought in the West and the Great Plains, wildfires in the western United States, and other regional adverse weather events have threatened the livelihoods of System borrowers.
+Low prices for several agricultural products and increases in input prices are also adding to the financial stress some borrowers are experiencing.

+We will continue to closely monitor the effects on credit quality of these and other challenges.
+Our mission remains the safety and soundness of the System so it can continue to provide credit to future generations of farmers and ranchers - which leads us to our second priority.